Freedom in the World

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

-Religious and academic freedoms are guaranteed and respected.
-Freedoms of assembly and association are generally upheld, although public demonstrations are rare.
-Nongovernmental organizations operate more or less without interference.
-Workers’ rights to join trade unions and to strike are legally protected, and collective bargaining is practiced freely.
+Nongovernmental organizations operate more or less without interference as long as they do not challenge the ruling elite.
+Workers’ rights to join trade unions and to strike are protected, and collective bargaining is practiced freely.
 Most workers in the formal business sector, including the oil industry, are union members, and unions have made efforts to organize informal sectors, such as agriculture and retail trade.